-In this "On Belay With..."
-Dr Jon Morgan has answered the call!
+Welcome to "On Belay With..."!
+This is a series of short interviews with all sorts of folks involved in mountain medicine.
+In this post Dr Jon Morgan has answered the call!
 Jon is the only practising doctor in the UK who is also an IFMGA guide.
 For many years he has ran, skied and climbed at levels that most of us can only dream of!

 What was the last mountain you climbed?

 Not quite the last one if you exclude the UK mountains that I have run up recently and the Cuillin Ridge in Skye, but the last Alpine peak I climbed was the Aletschhorn, 4190m in the Bernese Oberland, a couple of months ago.

 What does the perfect mountain day consist of?